 This dust of dreams on bone?

-The path leads back to the homes of men
+The path leads back to His high home

 Through a forest turned to stone.